galargh/solidity-testing-testing/README.md

 - `clone`: Clones the repository.
 - `init`: Initializes the repository.
+- `update`: Updates the hardhat dependency and config.
 - `build:hardhat`: Builds the repository with Hardhat.
 - `build:forge`: Builds the repository with Forge.
 - `test:hardhat`: Tests the repository with Hardhat.